overextended/ox_inventory/docs/index.md

 <br>

-### Ox Inventory build
+### Ox Inventory production build
 The interface is written in TypeScript using the React framework, so the code included in the repository _will not do anything_.
-You either need to build he package yourself (more information in [guides](./guides), or download a release.
+You either need to build the package yourself (more information in [guides](./guides), or download a release.

 [GitHub :fontawesome-brands-github:](https://github.com/overextended/ox_inventory/releases){ .md-button .md-button--primary }